Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 The phrase, “I’m eating for two,” is often heard by women at the dinner table (or vending machine, grocery aisle, or fast-food chain) as a way of indicating that they have a license to eat whatever they want while pregnant.

 Even when we think we’re eating well during pregnancy, gaining too much weight but eating healthy is still a possibility.
 Sudden or rapid weight gain during the first and third trimesters is very common, even when we’re not eating a lot.
-What causes this and is it something to worry about?

 There are many reasons for rapid weight gain during pregnancy that are of no concern whatsoever.
 Your blood volume begins to increase to accommodate the new baby’s needs as early as the first trimester.
 You also make more blood cells to help supply nutrients to the baby.
 Each of these issues can cause weight gain.

-There are other reasons for rapid weight gain in pregnancy that you need to be more concerned about.
+There are other reasons for sudden weight gain in pregnancy that you need to be more concerned about.
 Extreme pregnancy weight gain, particularly after 20 weeks gestation, can mean you’re at risk for a pregnancy complication known as preeclampsia.
 Rapid weight gain in pregnancy from diabetes or gestational diabetes might also mean you should be concerned enough to visit your healthcare provider.

 The optimal amount of weight you should gain depends on your pre-pregnancy weight and other factors.
 In general, if you are underweight before getting pregnant, you need to gain more weight for a healthy pregnancy than if you were overweight when you got pregnant.